eCubed/DevNotes/scss-infrastructure-in-angular.md

 How does Angular know about this `/src/styles.scss` file and all of its rules are automatically accessible and thus, will apply to all components that use those rules?
 It is referenced from `angular.json` in various places.
 This is where CSS is "manufactured" into the final single CSS file that the browser reads.
 I this file, we import our global styles, reset CSS, and variables.
 But, we can change this file - name and location that makes more sense for us.
 We can create an scss folder underneath `/src` and move styles.scss to it.
-But we now, Angular is still looking for `/src/styles.scss`, so we'll need to go to `angular.json` and edit all the references to point to `/src/scss/style.scss` instead.
+But now, Angular is still looking for `/src/styles.scss`, so we'll need to go to `angular.json` and edit all the references to point to `/src/scss/style.scss` instead.
 We would need to recompile the application, though.

 # _variables.scss
 We need to create an scss file that stores JUST variables and their values to later be used from components.
-The file will be at `/scss/_variables.scss`:
+The file will be at `/src/scss/_variables.scss`:

 ```css
 $main-color: #0000cc;